pwright/knowledge-garden/pages/terms.md

 * [[address]]
       --address string                  The Skupper address to expose
 * [[enable-tls]]
-      --enable-tls                      If specified, the service will be exposed over TLS
+      --enable-tls                      If specified, the service will be exposed over TLS (valid only for http2 protocol)
 * [[headless]]
       --headless                        Expose through a headless service (valid only for a statefulset target)
 * [[port]]